 Plants at Woodside

-Woodside is continually planting trees, bushes and plants around the gardens and in the two tropical houses to create shade, food and shelter for hedgehogs, bees, butterflies and birds.
+Plants at Woodside are very important.
+We are continually planting trees, bushes and plants around the gardens and in the two tropical houses to create shade, food and shelter for hedgehogs, bees, butterflies and birds.
 We have outlined our main areas of botanical interest for you on this page.

 Plants for Nature

 All the plants at Woodside have been specifically chosen to enhance nature by supplying a reliable source of nectar for bees and insects, seeds for birds and fruit for small mammals.
 Throughout the year you will see these plants, trees and bushes providing perfect nesting sites for birds during the spring, but also valuable shelter during the winter.
 You may also spot areas of the park that we have left to nature, to grow wildflowers and grasses to provide a more natural option for various birds and insects.

 Plants you may see around the park include:

 Buddleia – Buddleia davidii

 Originating in China, Buddleia is now an extremely common sight across the UK.
 Although classed as an invasive’plant, it provides a fantastic food source for our native butterflies.